Have you seen piles of weeds in the park awaiting collection and wondered how they got there ?

 We work 09:00-12:00 with a usually well-provisioned morning tea provided at about 10:30.
 Everyone is welcome to work with us all or part of the morning – or simply join us for morning tea!

-Alternatively, you might like to work with the Monday/Thursday maintenance team (please refer below).
+Alternatively, you might like to work with the Maintenance Team (please refer below).

-For an in-depth weeding experience, you might like to participate in the Monday/Thursday maintenance team.
+For an in-depth weeding experience, you might like to participate in the Monday morning maintenance team.
 The picture below (taken by Friend Jan) shows Graeme in waders removing a Honeysuckle infestation coming down from the top of the creek bank in Furness Park – while also collecting rubbish.